aanis/aanis.github.io/index.md

 2008: Moved to Bloomington, Indiana

-2008: Enrolled at Indiana University Bloomington
+2008: Enrolled at Indiana University

 2011: Graduated with BA Economics

 2011: Moved to Los Angeles, California

-2011: Data Analyst for En Pointe Technologies
+2011: Data Analyst at En Pointe Technologies

 2013: Enrolled at California State University Fullerton